kevinsorochan/c19can/README.md

 To render the markdown and generate a .html file with current date in the file name, run 'render_rmarkdown.R'

-The data are freely available from: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html
+The data are available at:
+https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html